kernelic/Nucintosh/README.md

 Those other cards (and 3rd party ones) do not come with this connector so you'd have to make your own.
 Cheaper eBay card came with a cable with standard internal usb header and a cable without any plugs so you can attach your own.
 Check the listing carefully before ordering.
 Also make sure it converts to M key and once you have it that the spacing pillar is in the correct position.
 Don't short the poor Airport out.

-- All internal usb ports are already mapped in the USBPorts.kext, if you made your own map you'll need to make a new map if you use the internal usb headers
+- All internal usb ports are already mapped in the USBMap.kext, if you made your own map you'll need to make a new map if you use the internal usb headers
 - When using a 1st or 3rd party combo card you need to disable both bluetooth and wifi in the BIOS and also remove any Intel related bluetooth and wifi kexts
-- You will also need to remove the config block for HS07 used by the onboard Intel wifi/bt card (this was HS10 in previous usb portmaps) from [Info.plist](https://github.com/zearp/Nucintosh/blob/02c221031bbe3845871f2016de25a7a6c6f33e86/EFI/OC/Kexts/USBPorts.kext/Contents/Info.plist#L130-L136) inside USBPorts.kext, without this step bluetooth won't work (properly) after sleep.
+- You will also need to remove the config block for HS07 used by the onboard Intel wifi/bt card (this was HS10 in previous usb portmaps) from Info.plist inside USBMap.kext, without this step bluetooth won't work (properly) after sleep.
 On 1st party cards it gets "stuck" in HID-proxy mode; bluetooth mouse and keyboard may still work but not optimally and laggy.

 You'll also want to set your region to ```#a``` as it allows for full 80mhz channel width on ac cards.
 It might not be 100% legal depending on where you live.
 I've used this method on a few DW1820A cards and the speed increase was pretty amazing.
 This method may also apply when using real Apple cards, you will need add [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup) on 1st party cards.
 To change the region simply add the following boot flag ```brcmfx-country=#a```.
 Make sure your router also supports 80mhz channel width and before doing anything hold down alt while clicking the wifi icon to check the current channel width.